-There are various reasons why people experience depression.
-For some people depression can be triggered by stressful life events such as a relationship break up, the death of a loved one, losing a job, or physical illness.
-For some there may be factors such as:
+There are various reasons why women experience depression.
+For some depression can be triggered by stressful life events such as a relationship break up, the death of a loved one, losing a job, being in an abusive relationship or physical illness.
+For some the reason may not be as obvious as there may be factors such as:

-• Family history - having a close family member with a history of depression can be a contributing factor.
-It is important to know this is only a contributing factor, as such you are at a higher risk of developing depression as compared to the general population.
-It does not mean you will develop depression.

-- Personality traits people who tend to worry excessively or dwell on negative events, and those who are critical of themselves are more likely to develop depression. - Childhood experiences people who have experience neglect or abuse as children including bullying are more likely to develop depression as adults. - Brain biology and chemistry changes in levels of chemicals such as serotonin, norepinephrine and dopamine play a role in developing depression.
+- Family history having a close family member (in particular mother) with a history of depression can be a contributing factor.
+It is important to know this is only a contributing factor, so this means you are at a higher risk of developing depression as compared to the general population.
+It does not mean you will develop depression. - Personality traits women who tend to excessive worry or dwell on negative events, see themselves in a negative light and are critical of themselves are more likely to develop depression. - Childhood experiences women who have experienced neglect or abuse as children including bullying are more likely to develop depression as adults. - Brain biology and chemistry changes in levels of chemicals such as serotonin, norepinephrine and dopamine play a role in developing depression.